Dual approach for object tracking based on optical flow and swarm intelligence: Introduction

 Moving object tracking is existing for past several decades.
 Many methods have been proposed with a certain degree of accuracy and effectiveness.
 Still there remains several challenging problems in tracking due to the reasons stated earlier.
 In this paper we adopt a dual tracking approach based on optical flow and swarm intelligence so that the tracking becomes very robust under the challenges as stated.

 Optical flow is the pattern of motion of images between two consecutive frames generated by movement of object or camera.
 The resultant vector of the optical flow is the displacement vector containing position of pixels from first frame to second frame.
 This optical flow provides a good amount of motion information of moving object, and thus encourage researchers to apply that information in moving object detection as well as tracking.
-There exist several optical flow methods, like Lucas–Kanade method\cite{cite41:tomasi1991detection},Horn–Schunck method\cite{cite39:Horn_1993}, Buxton–Buxton method \cite{buxton1984computation}, Black–Jepson method \cite{jepson1993mixture} etc. Among all these methods on optical flow \cite{barron1994performance} Horn–Schunck and Lucas–Kanade are more popular than others.
+There exist several optical flow methods, like Lucas-–Kanade method \citep{Tom91}, Horn-–Schunck method \citep{Hor93}, Buxton–-Buxton method\citep{Bux84}, Black–-Jepson method\citep{Jep93} etc. Among all these methods on optical flow \cite{Bar94}, Horn-Schunck and Lucas-–Kanade are more popular than others.
 Both these methods have their own merits and demerits.
+Shin et.al \citep{shin05} proposed optical flow based object tracking under non-prior training active feature model by localizing of an object-of-interest then applying correction based model using spatio-temporal information and then applying NPT-AFM framework.
+In object tracking KLT method has been applied by Sundaram et.al\cite{Sun10} for multiple point tracking in a parallel environment.
+Chen et.al \cite{Che11} perform segmentation of video object and apply optical flow method to track each segments.
+Cui .et .al \cite{cui13}proposed a probabilistic fusion approach between low and high dimensional tracking approaches.
+Schwarz et.al\cite{Schw12} use optical flow in subsequent intensity image frames to get the motion information about the moving object body and apply graph based representation to track the entire object.
+Tsutsui \cite{tsu01} proposed an optical flow based object tracking method where multiple camera has been used instead of single camera.
+If the object is occluded by some other object different camera images helps the method to estimate the position of the object.In 2012 Liu et.al\cite{liu12} propose a fusion approach for object tracking of low and high dimensional tracking sampling information.
+In 2006, Brox et.al show a way of tracking 3D pose by optical method utilizing contour and flow based constraints in \cite{bro06}.